junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in Senate
 - 2007-09-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-10-19 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-11-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 490.